madnight/blog/source/_posts/arch-linux-archive.md

 # Arch Linux Archive

 The Arch Linux Archive (ALA), stores official repositories snapshots, iso images and bootstrap tarballs across time.
 It keeps packages for a few years on a daily bases.
 The most common use case for ALA is a full system downgrade in case something went wrong.
-With the Arch Linux Archive you are **able to pin down all your packages to specific point in time** by defining the ALA as your only mirror in the pacman mirrorlist.
+With the Arch Linux Archive you are **able to pin down all your packages to a specific point in time** by defining the ALA as your only mirror in the pacman mirrorlist.
 This allows you to install any package from core, extra or community even if you are let's say 2 month behind the current Arch Linux upstream.

 # Setup